 Then in February 2017 Wickham Produced & Directed his latest horror film called Gruesome Threesome, which reunited Terry with Hair of the Dog/Stash Writer Tim Clark.
 This film incorporates “The Downfall of Johnny Garrett“, “Stalk“, “Hair of the Dog” and a brand new webcam wraparound Writer Tim Clark created.

-Currently Terry & his partners are entering film festivals and seeking distribution for Devil’s Five.
-At the same time, Terry has finally begun post-produnction on Gruesome Threesome with Editor/ Sound designer Bryan Lopes.
+Currently Terry & his partners are planning to enter film festivals and are actively seeking distribution for Devil’s Five.
+At the same time, Terry has finally begun post-production on Gruesome Threesome with Editor/ Sound designer Bryan Lopes.